FAQs

 No. To be eligible you must be a New Zealand citizen and your name must be on the Parliamentary Electoral Roll (anywhere in New Zealand).
 You will need to be nominated by two electors whose names appear on the Māori electoral roll within the area of election for which you are standing.

-Equally if you are on the Māori electoral roll you can stand in a general ward, and will need to be nominated by two electors whose names appear on the general electoral roll within the area of election for which you are standing.
+The opposite also applies.
+If you are on the Māori electoral roll you can stand in a general constituency, and will need to be nominated by two electors whose names appear on the general electoral roll within the area of election for which you are standing.

 Elections